lionfish0/bee_system/README.md

 # Other notes

 I'm trying out <a href="https://howtoraspberrypi.com/create-a-wi-fi-hotspot-in-less-than-10-minutes-with-pi-raspberry/">this site</a> for providing a wifi hotspot.
+And install <pre>http-server</pre> to host the webserver files.